prebid/prebid.github.io/prebid-server/use-cases/pbs-pbjs.md

 #### Banner

-When a Prebid ad wins in the ad server, the response is a javascript creative.
-This javascript loads the Prebid Universal Creative code, which displays the ad in an iframe.
+When a Prebid ad wins in the ad server, the response is a JavaScript creative.
+This JavaScript loads the Prebid Universal Creative code, which displays the ad in an iframe.

 #### Video